Bigfoot In Yellowstone? Old Faithful Webcam Captures ‘Sasquatch Family’ On Video

 What do you think?
 Do you think the video is “proof” that Bigfoot is lurking in Yellowstone National Park?

-[Featured video by Bahinko/Youtube]
+[Featured Video by Bahinko/Youtube]